kingmoc/single-page-checkout-cjs-react/README.md

-# Adding products to your cart using Commerce.js (SDK) and React.js
+# Creating a single page checkout using Commerce.js (SDK) and React.js

-This guide illustrates how to add products to your cart using React.js & Commerce.js (SDK)
+This guide explains the process and procedure to capture a checkout using React.js & Commerce.js (SDK)

 [See live demo here.](https://seities-store-cjs-react-guide.netlify.com/)